Skip to main content

 Program overview

-This program has been designed to ensure that upon successful completion of two post-graduate years, the fellow will be prepared to function as a consultant to pediatricians, family practitioners, pediatric surgeons, pediatric urologists, obstetricians and gynecologists in the gynecologic care of girls from birth to age 21.
+This program has been designed to ensure that upon successful completion of two post-graduate years, the fellow will be prepared to function as a consultant to pediatricians, family practitioners, pediatric surgeons, pediatric urologists, and obstetrician-gynecologists in gynecologic care from birth to age 21.

 Your clinical experience